Understanding Writ of Mandamus: A Comprehensive Guide for USCIS Applications

 Sample Case of Writ of Mandamus

-Imagine you filed an application for naturalization a year ago and still haven’t received any news.
-In such a scenario, you could file a writ of mandamus.
-For instance, in the case of Doe v.
-USCIS, the applicant had their citizenship application stuck for over 18 months.
-The court issued a writ of mandamus, compelling USCIS to resume processing and provide a decision.
+Imagine you filed an application for naturalization a year ago and still haven’t received any updates.
+In such a situation, you may consider filing a writ of mandamus, a powerful legal tool that compels government agencies to act on pending matters.
+For example, in the notable case of Doe v.
+USCIS, the applicant faced an excruciating wait of over 18 months for their citizenship application to be processed.
+Frustrated by the lack of movement, they sought judicial intervention.
+The court ultimately issued a writ of mandamus, which mandated USCIS to resume processing the application and provide a timely decision.

 Steps to File a Writ of Mandamus with USCIS